anton-lam/toop-virtualagent/README.md

 Quick set up would be to run the following commands (more detailed information below):
 1. npm i
-2. npm run build:prod
+2. npm run dev
-3. npm run prod
+3. navigate to localhost:4200

-4. navigate to localhost:8080
+optional: localhost:80 is the API

 ## testing